varsanyimate/diff_imgen/readme.md

 First run the `diffusion_model_pipeline.ipynb` which downloads, processes the datasets and train and evaluate the baseline model(VAE).
 Then to train the models run the training notebooks in the `training_notebooks` folder.
 This will train the models and save their parameters into the `models` directory.
 Evaluating the models happens in the `training_notebooks/eval_notebook.ipynb`.
-This evaluates all the models with the above describe metrics and graphs the results.
+This evaluates all the models with the above described metrics and graphs the results.
 Finally a gradio interface can be run with running the `training_notebooks/gradio.ipynb`.
 On the interface a trained model is selectable from the dropdwn.
 When a model is selected it will generate images, plot them and show a gif, demonstrating the diffusion process.